 Missing my friends was not high on my worry list before I moved.
 Yeah, I knew I’d miss them.
 But not this much.

 5. Family Means More To Me Than Ever Before

 Sometimes being an expat in Croatia, it’s an utter nightmare.
 For me, my nightmare is not having our family around.
 I feel guilty about my son not having his Aunts and Uncles around to play with him.

 I feel sad that his Grandparents don’t get to witness his firsts and spoil him like they’re supposed to.

 That said, I’m grateful to what family and friends we do have here; you all know who you are.

 6. I Can’t Accept Help

-Now that I have a few great friends who have made this journey so wonderful, I can’t lose them.
+Now that I have a few great friends who have made this journey so beautiful, I can’t lose them.
 They mean so much to me.
 So, when they offer help, I cringe.
 I don’t want to be a pain.
-I don’t want them to think I am using them or taking advantage of their kindness, so instead I rarely accept help.
+I don’t want them to think I am using them or taking advantage of their kindness, so instead, I rarely accept help.

 7. Going Home Was Not Fun

 I went back home to Australia at Christmas time.
 It wasn’t as impressive as you would think.